 In 2008, Darryll moved his family, now consisting of 2 boys (Steven 2 and Sammy 2 months) to Las Vegas to pursue a potential development of a film studio.
 That project collapsed, but Darryll was able to secure employment at the #1 nightclub in Las Vegas (at the time).
 Over the next 9 years, Darryll worked his way up the ladder, starting as a street promoter and wrapping his career as director of vip services for Golden Nugget Casino’s nightlife.
 He was blessed with 2 more beautiful children, Nathan and Angelina.

-Darryll has created 3 different crypto currencies on 2 different platforms, is currently working on 5 different blockchain related projects under the Crypto-Cash Hub, Inc brand and is always looking for the next opportunity to apply blockchain technology to real world applications.
-He has spoken at events in Massachusetts, Southern California and Nevada.
+Darryll has created 4 different crypto currencies on 2 different platforms, is currently working on 5 different blockchain related projects under the Crypto-Cash Hub, Inc brand and is always looking for the next opportunity to apply blockchain technology to real world applications.
+He has spoken at events in Los Angeles, Las Vegas, Marta’s Vineyard, San Diego and New York City including NASDAQ and World Crypto Con.
 He is currently being represented by Rio Vista Universal of Beverly Hills, California.